ebeshero/DHClass-Hub/Assignments/QGIS/qgis_2.md

 Copy the cell that you just calculated (by right clicking it, or selecting it and hitting CTRL+C, etc.) and paste it into the top row, the row with the column labels.
 When you do that, you SHOULD get #Value  as the result--because it's trying to use words - the labels - to do a mathematical calculation.
 Just ignore it for now.

 Highlight the entire column by clicking on the column letter.
 Then, hit CTRL+D (or Command+D).
+(If those delete, use CTRL+V or Command+V instead.)
 The rest of the column values should populate with the calculations.
 You can then erase #Value and rename the column something sensible, like "wind direction."

 ![](qgis_2/Screen%20Shot%202020-03-22%20at%204.02.29%20PM.png)